bybilal/Hedge-Fund-Pipeline/README.md

 # **OpenSea API Analysis Pipeline for Hedge Fund Dashboard**

 Note: This project serves as an educational illustration, showcasing the organization of data pipelines, cross-team collaboration, and scalable file structure within a hedge fund.
-It provides valuable insights into best practices for building efficient and modular systems.
-However, it's important to emphasize that the specific proprietary technologies employed in the original contract cannot be shared due to the obligations of confidentiality agreements.
+It provides valuable insights into best practices for building efficient and modular systems to extract value on NFTs on Opensea, which is on the Ethereum blockchain.

 ## **Introduction**